BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-09-06-monitoring-at-scale-with-victoriametrics.md

 You can see the [main features](https://docs.victoriametrics.com/#prominent-features) of Victoria Metrics as well as various [case studies](https://docs.victoriametrics.com/#case-studies-and-talks) in their documentation.

 # POC of Victoria Metrics
-We wanted to validate the performance and consumption of a stack entirely based on Victoria Metrics, the results were really encouraging
+We wanted to validate the performance and consumption of a stack entirely based on Victoria Metrics, the results were really encouraging.

 test environment :
  - 1500 web app pods